skupperproject/skupper-example-bookinfo/README.md

     $ skupper status
     Skupper enabled for "bookinfo-pvt".
 It is connected to 1 other sites.

-## Step 5: Expose your internal services via Skupper
+## Step 7: Virtualize your internal services via Skupper

 You now have a Skupper network capable of multi-cluster communication but no services are yet associated with it.
 This step uses the ```kubectl annotate```